Sonu125691/Individual-Income-Classification/README.md

 # 💰 Individual Income Classification

-This project predicts whether a person's annual income is **above $50K or below $50K** based on demographic and personal features such as age, workclass, education, marital status, occupation, relationship, gender, capital gain, capital loss, weekly working hours, and native country.
+This project predicts whether a person's annual income is **above $50K or below $50K** based on demographic and personal features such as age, workclass, education, marital status, occupation, relationship, capital gain, capital loss, weekly working hours, and native country.

 The dataset used is the **UCI Adult Income Dataset**, containing **48,842 rows** with **14 input features** and **1 target column (Income)**.